SujithVeeramani/Stock_Data_Pipeline/README.md

-# Kafka Consumer with MongoDB Integration
+# Kafka Producer and Consumer Data Pipeline

-This Python script demonstrates how to consume messages from a Kafka topic and upload them to MongoDB.
-The example uses the `confluent_kafka` library for Kafka integration and `pymongo` for MongoDB integration.
+This Python script demonstrates how to create a data pipeline using Kafka for producing random messages from a CSV dataset and consuming those messages to upload to MongoDB.
+The example uses the `confluent_kafka` library for Kafka integration, `pymongo` for MongoDB integration, and `pandas` for reading CSV data.

 ## Prerequisites